Last updated March 15, 2017

 New features, performance improvements, and bugfixes are deployed multiple times per week.
 While agile, our development cycle relies heavily on a strict system for code quality and security.
 All code is peer reviewed, and requires multiple levels of acceptance on test/staging environments prior to deployment on production.
 Key highlights for common questions:

 We maintain automatic access and security logs in multiple locations.
 All employees are required to use two-factor authentication and strong passwords that are unique from other services.
 Customer data access is limited, and is allowed only to a small set of employees as required for support and maintenance.
-Access is further limited to a small whitelist of IP addresses, and require public key authentication.
+Access is further limited to a small whitelist of IP addresses via VPN and require public key authentication.

 Individual employee access follows a principle of least access, and access rights are reviewed quarterly.

 Password authentication is available by default, and validated by entropy to restrict weak passwords.
 Robin also supports Single Sign-On through SAML 2.0, Google SSO, and ADFS (via SAML).
 Users registered through SSO use JIT provisioning.
-SCIM 2.0 support for automatic deprovisioning is in development and planned for late 2016.
+SCIM 2.0 support for automatic deprovisioning is in development and planned for 2017 release.

 Customer data is encrypted when in-transit and at rest.
-All connections with Robin's services are encrypted and served through SSL.
+All connections with Robin's services are encrypted and served through SSL/TLS 1.2+.
 You cannot access the service without using HTTPS.
 All certificates are verified on both sides with third party authorities.
 Data is encrypted every step of the way:

 Servers are patched regularly to maintain a top security rating.
 Vulnerabilities are tracked via a combination of automated mailing lists and proactive interal audits completed on production machines weekly.